davidmartinrius/speech-dataset-generator/README.md

 python speech_dataset_generator/main.py --input_file_path <path_to_audio_file> --output_directory <output_directory> --range_times <start-end> --enhancers <enhancer_types>

 ```

-- `--input_file_path`: Path to the input audio file.
+- `--input_file_path`: (source) Path to the input audio file.
 Cannot be used with input folder.

-- `--input_folder`: Path to the input folder containing audio files.
+- `--input_folder`: (source) Path to the input folder containing audio files.
 Cannot be used with input_file_path

-- `--youtube_download`: Link or links separated by space of youtube videos or playlists.
+- `--youtube_download`: (source) Link or links separated by space of youtube videos or playlists.

-- `--librivox_download`: Link or links separated by space of LibriVox audiobooks.
+- `--librivox_download`: (source) Link or links separated by space of LibriVox audiobooks.

+- `--tedtalks_download`: (source) Aggregate Ted Talks audio or video links by separating them with spaces.
+Copy these links directly from the Share button URL, in the "Download" section, where is MP4 and Audio.

 - `--output_directory`: Output directory for audio files.